 1970: Thelma Syverson ran Brookside Antiques until she died in 1977.
 Alden Syverson continued to sell off the items, but bought no more.

-Here are some photos of the little shop through the years:1977 photo courtesy Emory Anderson
+Here are some photos of the little shop through the years:1977 photo by Emory Anderson

 In 2005 the owner of the building gave us a rare peek inside, revealing an antique shop that was truly frozen in time.
 Below is a photo taken in the basement of the ancient building.
 Most of the “antiques” had been ruined for lack of attention.